sandrayoe/mms_version2/README.md

 # mms_version2
 Low-level version of MMS website interface (fewer features, less disruptions.)

+This is just for sensor readings, record, and then download the .csv file.

+{##CANCELED## - but kept for notes}
 Needs:
 1. Check the commands from the superelectrodes (fix? electrode 1?)
 2. Download from both flex sensors (with the labels; csv)